iOS SDK quick start

 Step 10: Handle verification result

-Your app should define the user experience based on the verification result, indicated by the recommendation
+Your service should define the user experience based on the verification result, indicated by the recommendation field:

-: the process was completed successfully.
-The response includes some user details collected from the document (like their name and birthday) which can be used to enrich the user's profile, and details about the document used to prove their identity.
-Those details will be under theverified_info
+• If ALLOW : the identity verification process was completed successfully.
+The response includes user details collected from the document (like their name and birthday), which can be used to enrich the user's profile, and details about the document used to prove their identity.

-: the process didn’t succeed since at least one verification check didn’t pass.
+• If CHALLENGE : the identity verification process didn’t succeed, since at least one verification check didn’t pass.
+The response includes extracted (yet unverified) info and indicates which checks didn't pass and why.
+This info can be used to review unsuccessful sessions or analyze failed verification attempts.
 You should proceed as suitable for your use case, typically by initiating a manual review process.
-The extracted yet unverified info is available under theextracted_info

-: the process indicates a high likelihood of attempted fraud.
+• If DENY : the identity verification indicates a high likelihood of attempted fraud.
+The response includes the extracted (yet unverified) info and indicates which checks didn't pass and why.
 You should block the user or initiate an in-depth manual review to avoid onboarding a fraudulent user.
-The extracted yet unverified info is available under theextracted_info

 {